 Soft Sheen Emulsion Paint

-With a silky look, paint with a soft sheen (between 15% and 35%) is great for reflecting more light into spaces and it also does well in humid rooms.
+With a silky look, paint with a soft paint sheen (between 15% and 35%) is great for reflecting more light into spaces and it also does well in humid rooms.
 Ever had watermarks on the paintwork in your bathroom?
 Sounds like you need soft sheen.
 COAT Kitchen and Bathroom Paint is soft sheen, mould resistant and wipeable too.

 Gloss and High Gloss Paint

 Proper shiny, gloss paint is classically used on door frames, skirting and banisters, traditionally solvent based to get the extra shine.
 You'll remember this from years gone by due to the strong paint smell and the fact it always yellows.
-Paint has moved on... leave gloss in the past.
+Paint sheens have moved on... leave gloss in the past.
 If really want a piece of glossy furniture you're probably best speaking to a pro for a sprayed finish.

 So there you have it, the best paints and sheens for the right project.
 It's easy to get the right paint for your home with COAT.
 Shop Now.